 Kuantan Pahang, Malaysia Travel Guide

-Kuantan's multi-ethnic population brings a rich cultural fabric.
+Kuantan's multi-ethnic population brings a culturally rich fabric.
 Learning a few basic Malay phrases goes a long way in connecting with people.
 People appreciate the effort to speak their language.
 Observing local customs, especially during religious festivals, shows respect.

 "Terima Kasih" (Thank You) is always appreciated.